leodeslf/leaf/summs/ux/ux-foundations-ixd/ixd.md

 ## Voice

 Voice recognition and speech synthesis have been available for decades.
-It still evolving and improving.
+It is still evolving and improving.
 People are very good at understanding context, reference, intent, and non-verbal communication, computers are not -yet-.

 > We need to design to help people learn what to say and how to say it while we wait for technology to catch up to our expectations.